onerzafer/microfe-client/README.md

 }
 ```
 #### micro-router the Router outlet
 When Router instantiates it register a web component called micro-router.
-This is the expected place for all other micro-apps load on route hit.
-The usage is pretty simple and available for all micro-apps living on the client at the momment.
+This is the expected place for all other micro-apps loads on route hit.
+The usage is pretty simple and available for all micro-apps living on the client at the moment.
 ```html
 <micro-router></micro-router>
 ```
-Corrently it has no targetting of sub routes.
+Currently, it has no targetting of sub-routes.
 Which means all of the micro-router tags will display the same target micro-app.
-So current recommendations is using only one micro-router the page.
-In the feture some sub routes can be targetted to some named micro-router tags.
+So current recommendations are using only one micro-router the page.
+In the future, some sub-routes can be targetted to some named micro-router tags.
 ### Store
-Whith the assumtion of only big teams and big code bases will need the microfe and nearly all of the already managing app state, microfe library provides a global shared inter app state. this state can be used as shared event bus or shared global state.
-By nature this store is reactive and powered by RxJS.
+With the assumption of only big teams and big code bases will need the microfe and nearly all of the already managing app state, the microfe library provides a global shared inter-app state. this state can be used as a shared event bus or shared global state.
+By nature, this store is reactive and powered by RxJS.
 Yet it still has the similar functionalities of Redux library.
 # License
 [MIT](https://choosealicense.com/licenses/mit/)